-You may have members in your troop or group who are facing unique issues due to living in remote areas without internet access, limited access to technology, or other economic circumstances.
-Make certain to accommodate and include all girls, regardless of their internet access issues, before moving forward with plans to go virtual.
+Make sure everyone can participate.
+You may have members in your troop or group who live in remote areas without internet access, have limited access to technology, share devices with multiple family members, or other circumstances.
+Make certain to accommodate and include all, regardless of their internet access, before moving forward with plans to go virtual.

 Ensure that your troop utilizes a video conferencing service that is accessible on all types of devices.
-For example, you may need to stay away from Face Time because not everyone has an Apple brand phone (Face Time is only available on IOS).
-Also, the video program should work the same on a cell phone as it does on a laptop or tablet considering that girls may or may not be using the same devices.
+For example, you may need to stay away from FaceTime because it is only available to those with an Apple brand device.
+Also, the video program should work the same on a cell phone as it does on a laptop or tablet, considering that participants may or may not be using the same types of devices.

-Adults and volunteers are encouraged to prepare some fun and respectful protocols for girls to agree upon when meeting virtually.
-For example, to speak in turn and not speak over each other.
-Think through your meeting and prepare meeting and agenda notes for what you aim to accomplish during the virtual meeting as virtual meetings will flow differently than in-person meetings.
+Adults and volunteers are encouraged to prepare some fun and respectful protocols to agree upon when meeting virtually.
+For example, you might agree to speak in turn and not speak over each other, or mute yourself when there is background noise.
+You might also consider whether the group will use the chat feature.
+Think through your meeting and prepare meeting and agenda notes for what you aim to accomplish during the virtual meeting, as virtual meetings will flow differently than in-person meetings.
+Also consider the types of experiences that happen during in-person meetings (such as group check-in, snack break, etc.) and how you can recreate those in a virtual setting.

-Consider if your girls would like to dress a certain way to encourage and strengthen their sense of belonging.
-Some troops may wear uniforms to their meetings and while others may not.
-You may want to suggest having girls wear their vests for the virtual meeting to reinforce their camaraderie or have the girls vote on how they would like to show their Girl scout pride when meeting online.
+Consider if your Girl Scouts would like to dress a certain way to encourage and strengthen their sense of belonging.
+Some troops may wear uniforms to their meetings, while others may not.
+You may want to suggest having them wear their vests for the virtual meeting to reinforce their camaraderie or have them vote on how they would like to show their Girl Scout pride when meeting online.

-Consider the grade level and age groups of the girls when planning virtual meetings.
-Be mindful of the meeting time(s) that are set or any other factors that may differentiate the context of a virtual meeting between younger and older girls.
+Consider the grade level and age groups of troop members when planning virtual meetings.
+Be mindful of the meeting time(s) that are set or any other factors that may differentiate the context of a virtual meeting between younger and older Girl Scouts.

-There are many choices when it comes to free video conferencing services and countless skills one can learn online ranging from protecting your troop meeting to creating fun ways to interact with girls.
+There are many choices when it comes to free video conferencing services and countless skills one can learn online ranging from protecting your troop meeting to creating fun ways to interact with members.
 Explore blogs and news articles to stay current and to enable you to make the best and safest selections for your virtual troop meetings.
 If you are unsure about something, always consult your council.
 For more ideas for holding virtual meetings, visit:

-- Protect Your Zoom Meeting from Hackers - 10 Best Video Conferencing Tools to Choose From - Tips for Chatting with Young Children Online
+- Protect Your Zoom Meeting from Hackers - The 7 Best Free Video Conferencing Platforms - Tips for Video Chatting with Young Children